MauroGuar/ONT-Info/docs/program-structure.md

 ### /app/config.py

-The `config.py` file is responsible for managing the configuration of your application.
-It finds and loads the `.env` file from your project directory.
-This file contains environment variables that are used throughout your application.
+The `config.py` file is responsible for managing the configuration of the application.
+It finds and loads the `.env` file from the project directory.
+This file contains environment variables that are used throughout the application.
 The `config.py` file retrieves these variables.

 ### /app/.env and /app/.env.example

-The `.env` and `.env.example` files are used to store environment variables for your application.
+The `.env` and `.env.example` files are used to store environment variables for the application.
 These variables include `OLT_USERNAME` and `OLT_PASSWORD` for SSH connection credentials to an OLT device, `MONGO_URI` for the MongoDB connection URI, and `FLASK_SESSION_SECRET_KEY` for the secret key used in Flask sessions.
 The `.env.example` file serves as a template, while the actual values are stored in the `.env` file.
-The values are kept empty in the `.env.example` file for security reasons, and actual values should be filled in the `.env` file on your local machine.
+The values are kept empty in the `.env.example` file for security reasons, and actual values should be filled in the `.env` file on the local machine.
 It is important to add that the `.env` file is ignored by git in the `.gitignore` file, so the secret credentials are not published.

 ### /app/data_processing/